 BCH further expanded local availability to important imaging services in 2009 with the opening of the Medical Imaging Center in Broomfield.
 In early 2010, the hospital increased its presence in Broomfield by opening Buffalo Ridge Medical Center which provides East County residents with convenient access to a range of physicians specializing in internal medicine, cardiology, gastroenterology, oncology, orthopedics and urology as well as lab and imaging services.

-In late 2010, Boulder Community Hospital announced a 10-year development strategy designed to centralize services and professional staff and expand resources available to local citizens.
+In late 2010, BCH announced a 10-year development strategy designed to centralize services and professional staff and expand resources available to local citizens.

 The first phase of this ambitious plan was completed in January 2013 with the opening of Anderson Medical Center.
 Located just north of the Tebo Family Medical Pavilion on the Foothills campus, Anderson Medical Center is a 46,000 sq. ft. medical office building which houses Boulder Community Hospital's premier cardiology services, physician specialists and a state-of-the-art outpatient surgery center.